jimmy-nguyen-cal/Travel-Insurance-Predictions-/README.md

 - Therefore, the optimal performance metric that can answer the business question is precision, recall, or F1-Score.
 - For simplicity, we focus on combining the two metrics and thus the best selection is the F1-score.

-## The following models are selected:
+## The following models are selected

 - Decision Tree (with pruning)
 - Boosted Trees (AdaBoost)